 The box is made from a single piece of wax paper, creased into segments, and folded into a 'leakproof' container secured with a wire handle to carry it on the top.
 The supportive folds on the outside, fastened with that same wire, created a flat interior surface over which food could slide smoothly onto a plate.

 How to Eat Chinese Takeout.

-In the 1970s, a graphic designer (whose name, sadly, has been lost to history) working at the company now known as Fold-Pak, put a pagoda on the side of the box and a stylized "Thank you" on top.
-Both were printed in red, a color symbolic of good fortune in China, where oyster pails are little known.
+In the 1970s, a graphic designer (whose name, sadly, has been lost to history) working at the company today known as Fold-Pak put a pagoda on the side of the box and a stylized "Thank you" on top.
+Both were printed in red, symbolizing good fortune in China.

-Today Fold-Pak makes oyster pails in much the same way Wilcox suggested, albeit using solid-bleached-sulfate paperboard with a polycoating on the inside for more grease- and leak-resistance.
-The company has also made adjustments for modern-day behaviors: it offers microwave-safe Chinese-food cartons that use glue instead of wire and nondyed, environmentally friendly containers.
 It's a growing market, Federico says.
-But the traditional takeout container doesn’t seem bound for extinction.
+But the traditional takeout container seems immune from extinction.
 "In America, if you just drew an icon of a box, people would understand exactly what it is," Prince said.
 "That's a lot of power."